floledermann/stimsrv/README.md

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
 To implement your own experiment, you can start with the [stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template).

-*Important Note: While stimsrv experiments run in a web browser, currently its code is not audited for hosting unsupervised online experiments.
+*Important Note: While stimsrv experiments run in a web browser, currently its code is not audited for hosting publicly accessible online experiments.
 Stimsrv is currently intended for local use in private (lab) networks only!*

 ## Defining & running experiments